-- B. At the same time, the ALJ attempts to argue that Dr. Youssef's one year residency educational program is an evaluation program similar in nature to the original Marquette University School of Dentistry evaluation program.
-The Board rejects that conclusion and believes that there are fundamental differences between educational programs such as a one year residency program and the original Marquette University School of Dentistry evaluation program. - C. The ALJ states that the original Marquette University School of Dentistry evaluation program "itself was actually a clinical program that the Board approved as meeting the requirements of Section DE 4.02.
+- A. The ALJ does not acknowledge the ending of the Marquette University School of Dentistry evaluation program, which left the Board without a Board approved evaluation program.
+The ALJ's opinion in granting Dr. O'Connor a license is reliant upon the historical precedent of previously granted licenses of foreign trained dentists who completed the Marquette University School of Dentistry evaluation program.
+The inaccuracy in his decision is evidenced by the fact that there is not an evaluation program at Marquette University School of Dentistry for foreign trained dentists.
+A Board approved evaluation program does not exist.
+Dr. O'Connor has never completed a Board approved evaluation program.
+This is a failure to satisfy the requirements of DE 2.01(1)(e) that (in the absence of meeting the educational requirements of Wis.
+Stat.
+477.04(1), [Emphasis Added] a foreign trained dentist must verify completion of a Board-approved evaluation program. - B. At the same time, the ALJ attempts to argue that the Eastman and Washington educational programs are evaluation programs similar in nature to the original Marquette University School of Dentistry evaluation program.
+The Board rejects that conclusion and believes that there are fundamental differences between educational programs such as the Eastman and Washington educational programs and the original Marquette University School of Dentistry evaluation program. - C. The ALJ states that the original Marquette University School of Dentistry evaluation program "itself was actually a clinical program that the Board approved as meeting the requirements of Section DE 4.02.
 Nothing prevents the Board from reviewing other clinical programs to see if they too now qualify for purposes of Section DE 4.02."
-The Board does not accept this conclusion and this opinion are directly contradicted by Marquette University School of Dentistry's own assertion that its evaluation program was not an educational program. - D. The ALJ is remiss in not acknowledging or even considering the conclusions of the Canadian study.
+The Board does not accept this conclusion and this opinion is directly contradicted by Marquette University School of Dentistry's own assertion that its evaluation program was not an educational program. - D. The ALJ is remiss in not acknowledging or even considering the conclusions of the Canadian study.
 The Board studied the presentation and content of Dr. Gerrow's presentation of the Canadian study on the challenges and difficulties in reviewing credentials and evaluating foreign trained dentists.
 The Board believes that this evidence overwhelmingly supports accepting the conclusions of the Canadian study.
-The focal point of the study is that credential reviews and examinations of foreign trained dentists are difficult and prone to error. - E. While credential reviews for determining equivalency have been discredited by the Canadian study as being prone to error, the methodology that the ALJ used in attempting to compare the Marquette University School of Dentistry evaluation program and the one year residency educational Program was exactly that...prone to error.
+The focal point of the study is that credential reviews and examinations of foreign trained dentists are difficult and prone to error. - E. While credential reviews for determining equivalency have been discredited by the Canadian study as being prone to error, the methodology that the ALJ used in attempting to compare the Marquette University School of Dentistry evaluation program and the Eastman and Washington educational programs was exactly that...prone to error.
 He used the very technique that both the Canadian study and the evaluation program companies contacted by the Board acknowledged are unable to provide the Board assurance of competency.

 The ALJ illustrated this final point, when in the similar matter of Dr. Jan Bublik (LS 0503182 DEN), [Emphasis Added] throughout his opinion, he stated that the Eastman International Program, which Dr. Bublik completed, was accredited, when in fact, it was not.
 Eastman has three programs, two of which are a 12 and 24 month advanced education in general dentistry (AEGD) programs which are accredited by the Commission on Dental Accreditation (CODA).
-However, its third program, the Eastman International Program is NOT an accredited dental program.
+However, its third program, the Eastman International Program is not an accredited dental program.
 Dr. Bublik's certificate provided with his application for licensure is from the Eastman International Program.
 In the ALJ's opinion, he would have used this mistake as the main basis for issuing a license to Dr. Bublik.